 Prior consultation.
 The MoE organized the first round of consultations on November 25, 2022 with various stakeholders and relevant government agencies: State Energy Company UkrEnergo, Distribution System Operators Department under Ministry of Energy of Ukraine to seek feedback on the potential project activities, technical design of the components and necessity of addressing emergency needs.
-The consultations were conducted virtually under circumstances of extreme volatility associated with the evolving Russian military invasion and continued spread of COVID-19 in Ukraine and attended by 6 participants (Annex 2 is attached for the stakeholder consultation evidence and detail).
+The consultations were conducted virtually under circumstances of extreme volatility associated with the evolving Russian military invasion and continued spread of COVID-19 in Ukraine and attended by a limited number-6 participants.